Why You Should Use Games in Your Reading Instruction

 Here’s the honest truth: games don’t just benefit students.
 They benefit you.

 That’s the secret: games bring fun back to both sides of the lesson.
 Because let’s face it, these concepts are boring!!!
+We can’t help it, they just are!

 So there you have it…